AustralianCancerDataNetwork/groundworkers/docs/usage/configuration.md

 Both references are required.
 With only one configured, status reports an actionable incomplete-configuration message and embedding features stay off rather than guessing a default.

-The store must be populated before the embedding tier can return anything; population is an explicit operator action (see the Embeddings setup section) and never starts implicitly at query time.
-The server holds the graph read-only (`write=False`), so it never writes vectors — Groundworkers encodes the query text itself for the embedding tier.
+The store must be populated before the embedding tier can return anything.
+Population is explicit (see the Embeddings setup section) and never starts at query time.
+The server holds the graph read-only (`write=False`), so Groundworkers encodes query text for the embedding tier but never writes vectors.

 ### With `groundworkers.llm_model_name` configured